Skyrmion Crystals in the Triangular Kondo Lattice Model: Conclusion

-Establishing a \emph{generic} stabilization mechanism of SkXs in KLMs is very important because most of the known magnetic SkXs have been reported in metals~\cite{MallikR1998a,SahaSR1999,YuX2012,YuXZ2014,ChandragiriV2016,KurumajiT2019,HirschbergerM2019}, where the exchange interaction between magnetic moments and conduction electrons enables novel responses, such as the topological Hall effect (THE)~\cite{OnodaM2004,YiSD2009,HamamotoK2015,GobelB2017} and current-induced skyrmion motion~\cite{JonietzF2010,YuXZ2012,SchulzT2012,NagaosaN2013}.
+Establishing a \emph{generic} stabilization mechanism of SkX in KLMs is very important because most of the known magnetic SkX have been reported in metals~\cite{MallikR1998a,SahaSR1999,YuX2012,YuXZ2014,ChandragiriV2016,KurumajiT2019,HirschbergerM2019}, where the exchange interaction between magnetic moments and conduction electrons enables novel responses, such as the topological Hall effect (THE)~\cite{OnodaM2004,YiSD2009,HamamotoK2015,GobelB2017} and current-induced skyrmion motion~\cite{JonietzF2010,YuXZ2012,SchulzT2012,NagaosaN2013}.
 The THE arises from the Berry curvature acquired by the reconstructed electronic bands.
-A crucial distinctive character of the SkXs that emerge in KLMs is that topological Hall effect can be extremely large (comparable to the quantized value) because their lattice spacing is dictated by the Fermi wave vector~\cite{KurumajiT2019}.
+A crucial distinctive character of the SkX that emerge in KLMs is that topological Hall effect can be extremely large (comparable to the quantized value) because their lattice spacing is dictated by the Fermi wave vector~\cite{KurumajiT2019}.